-A recent Washington State Supreme Court decision has changed how counties decide to approve or deny building permits that use wells for a water source.
+In October 2016, a Washington State Supreme Court decision changed how counties decide to approve or deny building permits that use wells for a water source.

 In the Whatcom County vs. Hirst, Futurewise, et al. decision (often referred to as the Hirst decision), the court ruled that the county failed to comply with the Growth Management Act (GMA) requirements to protect water resources.
 The ruling requires the county to make an independent decision about legal water availability.